BalciAbdulkadir/BalciAbdulkadir/README.md

 You are here because you either stumbled upon my code or decided to review my profile as a potential employer.
 In both cases, welcome.

 I am a Computer Programming graduate from Karadeniz Technical University, a software developer dedicated to continuous learning and self-improvement.
 I don't just write code; I focus on learning by exploring new technologies and building real-world projects.

+---

 🛠️ Current Focus & Skills

 Languages & Platforms: I develop Android-focused projects using Flutter & Dart.
 I am also proficient in C# and .NET (ASP.NET Core, Entity Framework Core), navigating the complex yet satisfying world of backend development where data meets logic.

 Ongoing Projects:

 Neo Card: An NFC-based digital business card application.
-(Check it out: Neo_Card)
+(Check it out: [Neo_Card](https://github.com/BalciAbdulkadir/Neo_Card))

 Ezan Vakti: A prayer times application for the Android platform.
-(Check it out: Ezan_Vakti)
+(Check it out: [Ezan_Vakti](https://github.com/BalciAbdulkadir/Ezan_Vakti))

 Theory & Practice: I value the principles and architectural patterns behind the code as much as the code itself.
 I am always searching for the answer to "Why is this approach better?"

+---

 For me, software development is more than just turning instructions into syntax.
 Instead of constant validation, I prefer to be challenged and criticized.
 If you spot a weakness, a contradiction, or a flaw in my code or approach, do not hesitate to call it out.
 That is the only way I can truly improve myself and my craft.

+---

 📫 Reach Me

 GitHub: You are already here.
 Feel free to use Issues or Discussions.

 LinkedIn: linkedin.com/in/abdülkadir-balcı

 Email: balciabdulkadir61@gmail.com

 "Show me the code" — Feel free to explore my repositories.